 WARNING: Please consult your doctor before any drastic changes to your diet or exercise plan.
 Also, let your doctor manage any weight gaining problems (hypothyroidism, weight-gaining medications [steroids, antidepressants, etc.], etc.) BEFORE you start this plan.

 It appears that a lot of people want to lose weight, but don’t care much for exercise.
-Although I recommend strength training and cardio as a part of any weight loss plan, you can lose fat without exercise.
+Although I recommend strength training and cardio as a part of any weight loss plan, you can lose weight without exercise.
 The key is great self-control in what you eat.
-I have done this several times and it always works.
+I have done this and it works.
+After researching many theories, listening to many experts, reviewing various diets, and my own experience, I find this works best:

 Here is what you should AVOID: